DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/app-sessions.md

 **The App Platform needs to receive the session ID on all requests from the app.**

 There are 3 ways to send the session ID.
-In order of preference, these session IDs are used in the following:
+They are used in the following preference order:

 1. The `X-Domo-Ryuu-Session` header
 2. The `ryuu_sid` query parameter